AlessandroLauria/ImChange/README.md

 http://picbloom.altervista.org/home/index.html#about

 # To contribute
-Clone the repository and work in your OS.
+Clone the repository and work in your OS folder.

 To run the code you have to lunch the following command, by command line:
 - python picBloom.py